 Tuesday 28 September Barbara Hepworth and the Festival of Britain by Eleanor Clayton

-Tuesday 5 October Susan Durant by Sir Jonathan Marsden
+Tuesday 5 October Princess and Pupil: new light on the sculpture of Susan Durant and Victoria, Princess Royal of Prussia. by Sir Jonathan Marsden

 Tuesday 12 October A Sisterhood of Sculptors: American Artists in 19th Century Rome by Professor Melissa Dabakis